mb4n6/APFS-Browser/README.md

 ### Background

-When Cellebrite Digital Collector creates an AFF4 acquisition of a Mac with FileVault enabled:
+When (Cellebrite) Digital Collector creates an AFF4 acquisition of a Mac with FileVault enabled:

 1. **During acquisition**: The data is decrypted (hardware-assisted decryption)
 2. **In the image**: The actual data blocks are in plaintext
 3. **In metadata**: The filesystem flags still indicate "encrypted" status
-4. **Result**: A paradox - decrypted data with encrypted flags
+4. **Result**: A paradox - decrypted data with encrypted flags.
+Which is beneficial from a forensic perspective, as it minimizes alterations to the original device.

 ### Technical Details